jdpsc/tech-news-rag/training_pipeline/README.md

 make infer_beam
 ```

 After the training, you need to register the model in Comet.
-You can follow the following [guide](https://www.comet.com/docs/v2/guides/model-registry/using-model-registry/#register-a-model).
+You can follow this [guide](https://www.comet.com/docs/v2/guides/model-registry/using-model-registry/#register-a-model).